deltamaze/project-axiom/README.md

     * After a short delay, make defeated dummies reappear.
 17. **Basic Player "Death" (Placeholder):**
     * If player health reaches zero, display a "You are defeated" message.
 No need for complex respawn logic yet.
+18. **Project Scaffolding & Shared Logic:**
+    * Create two new projects within your solution: BlockBrawlers.Server (a Console Application) and BlockBrawlers.Shared (a Class Library).
+    * Move any data structures that need to be understood by both client and server into the Shared project (e.g., Vector3, PlayerData, SpellData classes).
+Both the client and server projects will reference this.
+19. **Basic Network Communication Layer:**
+    * Using a library like WebSocketSharp or .NET's built-in System.Net.WebSockets, implement the most basic connection.
+    * Server: Listens for incoming WebSocket connections.
+    * Client: On launch, attempts to connect to the server's address.
+    * Goal: Successfully log "Client connected" on the server and "Connected to server" on the client.
+This is the "Hello World" of your network code.
+20. **Persistence Abstraction (IDatabase):**
+    * In the Shared project, define an interface, IDatabaseService.
+    * Define methods like Task<CharacterData> GetCharacterAsync(string characterId) and Task SaveCharacterAsync(CharacterData character).
+    * In the Server project, create a class FileSystemDatabaseService : IDatabaseService.
+Implement the methods by reading from and writing to local JSON files (characterId.json).
+21. **Dependency Injection (DI) Setup:**
+    * Introduce a DI container (like Microsoft.Extensions.DependencyInjection) to both the client and server projects.
+    * Server: Register your FileSystemDatabaseService as the implementation for IDatabaseService.
+    * This makes your code loosely coupled and easier to test and maintain from the start.
+22. **Basic "Login" and Character Loading:**
+    * Refactor the client's Character Selection screen.
+    * When the player enters a name and clicks "Load Game," the client sends a RequestCharacterLoad message to the server with the character name.
+    * The server receives the message, uses the IDatabaseService to find and load the character's JSON file, and sends a CharacterDataResponse back to the client.
+The client now holds the data for the selected character.
+23. **Game Session Management on Server:**
+    * Create a GameSessionManager on the server.
+Its job is to manage active game instances (for now, just Training Grounds).
+    * When a client requests to enter the Training Grounds, the manager creates a new GameSession, gives it a unique ID, and adds the player to it.
+This prepares you for handling multiple, separate 16v16 matches in the future.
+24. **Entering the World (Server-Driven):**
+    * When the client gets the green light to join a game session, the server sends an initial JoinSessionSuccess message.
+    * This message contains the essential starting data: the map to load ("TrainingGrounds") and the player's starting position.
+The client no longer decides this for itself.
+25. **Server-Authoritative Dummies:**
+    * Move the logic for placing and managing Training Dummies (Step 7) to the server.
+    * When a GameSession for the Training Grounds is created, the server spawns the dummy entities in its memory.
+    * The server then sends messages to all clients in the session telling them where to render the dummies and what their health is.
+26. **Authoritative Movement (Server-Side Logic):**
+    * On the server, create the core movement logic.
+It should receive simple input states from the client (e.g., isMovingForward: true, isJumping: true, yaw: 95.4).
+    * The server will run its own physics tick, calculating the player's new position based on the input and server-side collision detection (e.g., "Is the player trying to walk through a wall?").
+The server now holds the player's true position.
+27. **Client-Side Prediction (The "Fluidity" part):**
+    * On the client, when the player presses 'W', continue to move the character immediately, just as you do now.
+This is the prediction.
+    * Simultaneously, the client packages up the input state and sends it to the server every frame or on a fixed interval.
+28. **State Synchronization & Reconciliation (The "Anti-Cheat" part):**
+    * The server, on a fixed tick (e.g., 20 times per second), broadcasts the authoritative state of all entities (players, dummies) to every client in the session.
+    * The client receives this state update.
+It compares its predicted position with the authoritative position sent by the server.
+    * If they are different, the client must correct its position to match the server's.
+This is the reconciliation that prevents speed hacking and fixes desync.
+29. **Unit Testing Framework Setup:**
+    * Create a new Unit Test project (e.g., using xUnit, NUnit).
+    * Write your first simple test.
+A great candidate is a "pure" function, like a test for a spell's damage calculation or verifying that your FileSystemDatabaseService correctly saves and loads a JSON file.
+30. **Refactor Click-to-Target:**
+    * The client no longer decides its target.
+When the player clicks a dummy, the client sends a RequestSetTarget(dummyId) message.
+    * The server validates this request (is the dummy in line of sight? in range?).
+If valid, it sets the player's target in its game state and notifies the client: TargetChanged(dummyId).
+    * The client's UI updates only after receiving confirmation from the server.
+31. **Refactor Spell Casting (The Full Loop):**
+    * This combines everything.
+Refactor one of your class spells (e.g., Brawler's "Slam").
+    * Client: Pressing '1' sends RequestCastSpell("Slam").
+    * Server: Receives request.
+Validates everything: Is the player a Brawler?
+Do they have a valid target?
+Is the target in melee range (based on authoritative positions)?
+Is the spell off cooldown?
+Do they have the Rage?
+    * Server: If all checks pass, the server executes the logic: it reduces the dummy's health and starts the spell's cooldown timer on the server.
+    * Server: It broadcasts the results: PlayerX_HealthChanged(newHealth), PlayerX_SpellUsed("Slam").
+    * Client: Receives these messages and plays the visual/audio effects and updates the dummy's health bar.
+32. **Saving Character State on Exit:**
+    * Implement a Disconnect message.
+When the client closes or sends this message, the server should take the player's current state from the GameSession and save it back to the JSON file using the IDatabaseService.
+This will save their position, health, etc.
+33. **Persisting Spell Bar and Gear:**
+    * Expand the CharacterData class in the Shared project to include List<string> EquippedSpells and Dictionary<GearSlot, GearItem> EquippedGear.
+    * Update the server's character loading/saving logic to handle this new data.
+For now, the gear can just be placeholder data.
+34. **Expanded UI Shell:**
+    * In the client's Main Menu, add the buttons for the other game modes ("5v5 Capture Point," "16v16 Battleground").
+Have them be disabled or lead to a "Coming Soon!" message.
+This builds the framework for future expansion.
+35. **Server Logging:**
+    * Implement basic logging on the server (e.g., writing to a text file or the console).
+Log important events: server start, player connect/disconnect, session creation, and potential errors.
+This is invaluable for debugging.
+36. **Basic Player Respawn (Server-Side):**
+    * Move the death/respawn logic (Steps 15-17) to the server.
+When a player's or dummy's health reaches zero, the server marks them as "dead" and starts a respawn timer.
+When the timer completes, the server changes their state back to "alive," sets their health to full, moves them to a spawn point, and informs all clients of these changes.
 ---

 ### 7. AI/LLM Integration Strategy